-Hand-foot-and-mouth disease is a highly contagious viral infection, which commonly affects children under 5 years of age.
-Coxsackievirus, which belongs to the Enterovirus genus, is the virus that is responsible for most cases of HFMD.
-It is highly contagious and can be spread through direct contact from person-to-person.
-This disease is characterized by blisters and sores on the hands, feet, and mouth.
+Hand-foot-and-mouth disease is a contagious viral infection affecting children under five years of age.
+Coxsackievirus, which belongs to the enterovirus genus, is the virus that is responsible for most cases of HFMD.
+It can be spread through direct contact from person to person and is characterized by blisters and sores on the hands, feet, and mouth.

-The symptoms usually develop 3 to 7 days after the person gets infected with the virus.
+The symptoms usually develop three to seven days after the person gets infected with the virus.
 Some of the symptoms seen are:

 Red and painful lesions on the gums, oral mucosa, and cheeks, which resemble blisters.

 Non-itchy, red rash on the palms, soles, and buttocks.

 Fussiness in infants and toddlers.

 Fever is usually the first sign of this disease, which is followed by a sore throat, poor appetite, and malaise.
 The other disease that can cause fever with sores in the throat and back of the mouth in children is herpangina, which is also caused by coxsackievirus.

 HFMD is mainly caused by the viruses coxsackievirus A16 and enterovirus 71.
 But, other strains of coxsackievirus and enterovirus can also cause this disease.

 The virus spreads by direct contact with an infected person and oral ingestion of infected food or water.
 It also spreads if you come in contact with an infected person: